kevoreilly/CAPEv2/docs/book/src/usage/monitor.rst

 br0, br1, br2, br3
 ==================
-* Sometimes it may be convenient to set a breakpoint on the return address of a function, for example when it might be easier to write a YARA signature to detect a function but when you wish to break after it has executed.
+* Sometimes it may be convenient to set a breakpoint on the return address of a function, for example when it might be easier to write a YARA signature to detect a function but when you wish to break after it has been executed.
-* For this the br options exist, where br0 will set a breakpoint on the return address of the function at the supplied address.
+* For this, the br options exist, where br0 will set a breakpoint on the return address of the function at the supplied address.
 * For example:
     * br0=0x4567
-* Since the return address (for the breakpoint) is fetched from the top of the stack, the addresses supplied must either be the very first instruction of the function, or certainly must come before any instruction that modifies the stack pointer such as push or pop.
+* Since the return address (for the breakpoint) is fetched from the top of the stack, the addresses supplied must either be the very first instruction of the function or certainly must come before any instruction that modifies the stack pointer such as push or pop.

 Fake-rdtsc
 ==========
-* In order to 'emulate' (skip and fake) the rdtsc instruction, the option fake-rdtsc=1 may be set.
-This will only have an effect on rdtsc instructions that are traced over by the debugger.
+* To 'emulate' (skip and fake) the rdtsc instruction, the option fake-rdtsc=1 may be set.
+This will only have an affect on rdtsc instructions that are traced over by the debugger.
 If the debugger is not tracing at the time the CPU executes the instruction, it cannot of course fake the return value.
 * The effect of this setting is to allow the first traced rdtsc instruction to execute normally, but thereafter to fake the return value with the original return value plus whatever value is specified in the option.
 For example:
     * rdtsc=0x1000
 * This will result in each subsequent rdtsc instruction after the first being faked with a value that has incremented by 0x1000.